NeneWang/Practice-Algo.Structures.Code/algoexperthtml/system_design.md

 Depending on the product you are designing.
 Important fundamental concpts. for system design.

 A client makes a request to the proxy and it will forward the request to the server.
+Server response,

+might be able to access to hide otherwise what it is.
+Using the forward proxy.

+Reverse procxies being a little more tricky.
+The client think s that you are interacting.

+The entity is the reverse client server model.
+Type google.com in your address or google.com Have it configured, is going to have the reverse proxy and not ht eactual server.
+The client and the browser or the destination.
+Will forward.